ryyppy/rescript-benchmark-tool/README.md

-The script `benchmark-test.js` will automatically pick up your bsconfig.sources configuration to find all `.re` file occurrences and puts it in relation to the bucklescript build times by running a clean build.
+The script `benchmark-test.js` will automatically pick up your bsconfig.sources configuration to find all `.re` file occurrences and puts it in relation to the ReScript compiler build times by running a clean build.

 It will not measure complete builds (no -clean-world | -make-world) to keep dependencies out of the equation.